-In this information circular, we refer to certain specified financial measures (such as adjusted EBIT, operating netback, free cash flow, adjusted return on capital, PDP recycle ratio, 2P recycle ratio, net debt, adjusted funds flow per share, and certain expenditures per boe) which do not have any standardized meaning prescribed by IFRS.
+In this information circular, we refer to certain specified financial measures (such as adjusted EBIT, operating netback, free cash flow, adjusted return on capital, PDP recycle ratio, 2P recycle ratio, net debt, and certain expenditures per boe) which do not have any standardized meaning prescribed by IFRS.
 While these measures are commonly used in the oil and natural gas industry, our determination of these measures may not be comparable with calculations of similar measures presented by other reporting issuers.